volarixs

 A live model suddenly deteriorates only in one regime → diagnosis, not panic.
 Rolling regime-conditioned Sharpe becomes part of your health dashboard.

-5. How volarixs Implements This
+5. How This Maps to volarixs

 Regimes